Dalian notes on rational Pontryagin classes: Manifold calculus and configuration categories

-\begin{rem} {\rm The operads in this theorem are plain operads in the category of spaces.
+\begin{rem} The operads in this theorem are plain operads in the category of spaces.
 In order to make sense of spaces of derived maps between such operads, we need at least a notion of weak equivalence for maps between such operads \cite{DwyKa}.
 This is \emph{levelwise} equivalence.
-Cisinski and Moerdijk \cite{CisinskiMoerdijk1}, \cite{CisinskiMoerdijk2}, \cite{CisinskiMoerdijk3} have developed a more tractable setting for operads in spaces by associating to an operad $P$ as above (for simplicity) its dendroidal nerve $N_dP$~, a contravariant functor from a certain category of trees to spaces.
+Cisinski and Moerdijk \cite{CisinskiMoerdijk1}, \cite{CisinskiMoerdijk2}, \cite{CisinskiMoerdijk3} have developed a more tractable setting for operads in spaces by associating to an operad $P$ its dendroidal nerve $N_dP$, a contravariant functor from a certain category of trees to spaces.
 Briefly, the functor $N_d$ gives (in the case of plain operads) a faithful translation so that $\rmap(P,Q)$ can be identified with $\rmap(N_dP,N_dQ)$.
-And here the correct interpretation of $\rmap(N_dP,N_dQ)$ can be obtained by using any of the familiar model structure with \emph{levelwise} weak equivalences on the category of contravariant functors from that tree category to spaces.
-Also, the correct interpretation of the \emph{truncation at level $r$} of an operad $P$ is obtained by restricting $N_dP$ to a certain full subcategory of the tree category (consisting of those trees where every vertex has at most $r$ incoming edges). } \end{rem}
+And here the correct interpretation of $\rmap(N_dP,N_dQ)$ can be obtained by using any of the familiar model structures with \emph{levelwise} weak equivalences on the category of contravariant functors from that tree category to spaces.
+Also, the correct interpretation of the \emph{truncation at level $r$} of an operad $P$ is obtained by restricting $N_dP$ to a certain full subcategory of the tree category (consisting of those trees where every edge has at most $r$ branches, a.k.a.~incoming edges). \end{rem}